 The main OSF project with all documentation about the initiative and creation of the guidelines: https://osf.io/phmce/

 Reproducibility and replicability of research gains more attention each year across many domains, some of which even struggle with a “reproducibility crisis”.
 However, at AGILE conferences, the topic is underrepresented.
-Recent research found that none of the last years nominees for best papers (both short & full papers) provided sufficient information (i.e. instructions, data, and code) to be reproduced independently by a third party.
+Recent research found that none of the nominees for best papers (both short & full papers) provided sufficient information (i.e. instructions, data, and code) to be reproduced independently by a third party.
+Until the introduction of reproducibility guidelines and a reproducibility review, that is.

 Learn more about the state of reproducibility at AGILE and what can be done about it in the peer-reviewed articles “Reproducible research and GIScience: an evaluation using AGILE conference papers” and Reproducible Research and GIScience: An Evaluation Using GIScience Conference Papers.
 Read more about past, ongoing, and future activities & strategy in the preprint “Reproducible Research is like riding a bike” presented at the 5th Open Source Geospatial Research and Education Symposium (OGRS 2018).